ppetrovtv/pine_script_docs/source/language/Operators.rst

 +---------+---------------------------------+

-All logical operators can operate with *bool* operands, numerical operands, or series type operands.
-Similar to arithmetic and comparison operators, if at least one of these operands of an operator has a *series* type, than the result will also have a *series* type.
-In all other cases the operator's type of result will be the logical type *bool*.
+All logical operators can operate with *bool* operands, numerical operands, or *series* type operands.
+As is the case with arithmetic and comparison operators, if at least one of the operands is of *series* type, then the result will also be of *series* type.
+In all other cases the type of the operator's result will be the logical type *bool*.

 The operator ``not`` is unary.
 If an operator's operand has a ``true`` value then the result will have a ``false`` value; if the operand has a